Boots to Business

 Innovation Delivery & Partnership

 To deliver Boots to Business and support service members and military spouses, SBA collaborates with its resource partners (Veterans Business Outreach Centers, Small Business Development Centers, Women’s Business Centers and SCORE), the Department of Defense and other federal agencies and local military installations.
-SBA also partners with the IVMF and the School of Hotel Administration at Cornell University on program curriculum development, course materials and instruction.
+SBA also partners with the IVMF on program curriculum development, course materials and instruction.
 Beyond Boots to Business, SBA’s network of partners offers continued training and technical assistance with an emphasis on access to capital and federal contracting opportunities.

 SBA and its partners ensure that every service member and military spouse has the resources they need in their local communities to start and operate small businesses, achieve post-service career success, and strengthen the Nation’s economy.